ewilsey/120-work/hw-7/readme.md

 y coordinate.
 Changed colors and transparency of ellipse to change depending on the x and y coordinates of the ball.
+Added a second, bigger ball, that will leave the confines of canvas but will also return.
+This helps to break up solid colored areas a bit and adds depth.

 -->